tobegit3hub/miniflow/README.md

 ## Contribution

-GitHub issues and pull-requests are highly appreciated and feel free make your contribution.
+GitHub issues and pull-requests are highly appreciated and feel free to make your contribution.

-Release to upload the package of [miniflow](https://pypi.python.org/pypi/miniflow/) in [pypi](https://pypi.python.org/pypi).
+Release to upload the official python package of [miniflow](https://pypi.python.org/pypi/miniflow/) in [pypi](https://pypi.python.org/pypi).

 ```
 python ./setup.py sdist --format=gztar